rohitsahu07/rohitsahu07/README.md

 ### 👨‍💻 About Me

-I'm a passionate **Software Developer** with 2+ years of experience crafting efficient and scalable solutions.
+I'm a passionate **Python Developer** with 2+ years of experience crafting efficient and scalable solutions.
 I specialize in **Python**, **Django**, and **cloud-native applications** using **Docker**, **Kubernetes**, and **AWS/Azure**.

 - 💬 Always curious to learn & build impactful systems